top of page

 Character's Ethnicity: Any

-Assigned to Roxie’s case.
+A hard-boiled, streetwise cop, Fogarty is the policeman who is assigned to Roxie’s crime and interviews Amos.
 After asking the right questions, he manages to get Roxie to confess.

 Fred Casely